Hypersonic flow onto a large curved wedge and the dissipation of shock wave: A limit case

 it is supersonic if

 and it can not be defined if $f'<0$. \begin{rem} For the limit case $\underline{u}=\bar{q}$, we can define another interesting limit solution

 with the shock $\mathsf{S}$ defined as follows

 where $S_o>0$ is any positive constant.
-Based on this limit solution, the authors establish global existence of detach transonic shock for a supersonic flow onto a blunt body in \cite{BaeXiang2023AAM}. \end{rem} \end{defn}
+Based on this limit solution, Bae and Xiang establish the global existence of a detached transonic shock for a supersonic flow onto a blunt body in \cite{BaeXiang2023AAM}. \end{rem} \end{defn}